 So what happens when you use your camera every day?
 Well, the language of photography becomes more familiar.
 The relationship between aperture, shutter speed, and ISO is second nature to me now.

-In addition to that, you develop a strong muscle memory for where the controls are on your camera.
-This makes it much easier to respond in fast moving situations and find the right settings quickly.
+In addition to that, you develop strong muscle memory for where the controls are on your camera.
+This makes it much easier to respond in fast-moving situations and find the right settings quickly.
 Just as importantly, it frees up your brain to think about what will make the most satisfying images–the really creative part.